 The Fetal Care Program at MGHfC provides care to babies who have various unexpected congenital abnormalities or genetic conditions.
 It also provides prenatal testing and monitoring for high-risk or complicated pregnancies.
 Engaging with families early on is key to building partnerships between families and providers.

 When families enroll in the Fetal Care Program, their babies require specialized care from several specialty providers.
 “In this role, I advocate for someone who isn’t even born yet or for families who don’t know what to do or what their next steps are,” said Karen Parsons, RN, nurse coordinator for the Fetal Care Program.
-“In Ingrid’s case, it was providers from the Neonatal Intensive Care Unit, Pediatric Ear, Nose and Throat, Pediatric Surgery, the labor and delivery team, her family and more.”
+“In Ingrid’s case, it was providers from the Neonatal Intensive Care Unit, Pediatric Ear, Nose and Throat, Pediatric Surgery, Maternal Fetal Medicine, her family and more.”

 The multidisciplinary approach allows for expertise from all areas – a key element in the care of babies who often have complex needs.
 “This approach was immensely helpful, especially for Ingrid’s case because everyone brings a different expertise and an expanded realm of thought,” said David Lawlor, MD, of Pediatric Surgery and one of Ingrid’s surgeons.
 “You are more likely to consider multiple viewpoints and even thought Ingrid’s case was strictly pediatric, knowing we have access to adult care is advantageous if the need arises.”

 The weeks leading up to Ingrid’s birth became a dress rehearsal for the final performance.
 The operating room became a stage and the care team became an orchestra with Parsons as the conductor.
 Everyone – from the doctors to nurses to the Ramos family – knew exactly what to do and when to do it.